 Description

-A delicious, nearly foolproof recipe for roasted strawberries and cream popsicles made with jammy roasted berries, creamy vanilla and maple-sweetened coconut milk.
+A delicious, nearly foolproof recipe for strawberries and cream popsicles made with jammy roasted berries, creamy vanilla and maple-sweetened coconut milk.
 These strawberry swirl ice pops are a favorite for the whole family, and perfect for spring/summer!
 Just 5 ingredients, naturally gluten free + vegan, and easily adaptable.

 Ingredients